11 Types of Sprinkler Heads for the Right Water Coverage

 These were commonly used to water shrubs, which is what earned them their moniker.
 However, these sprinkler heads are slowly becoming obsolete, used only in situations where options are extremely limited.

-Additionally, due to their permanent presence above the ground, these sprinklers are fall hazards.
+Additionally, due to their permanent presence above the ground, these sprinklers are trip hazards.
+They can also become damaged due to bumping into them, ending up in a situation where the sprinklers won't turn off or turn on.

 Bubblers are useful when you want to flood a particular area with water.
 This makes them unsuited to lawn irrigation but suited to watering shrubs or groundcovers.